baouadi/Solo-Project-Proposal/README.md

 Project Description:
 Pizza Pete's is a web application designed to streamline the process of ordering pizzas from a fictional pizza restaurant.
 Users can register, log in, and place orders for their favorite pizzas with ease.
-The application aims to provide a seamless user experience for pizza enthusiasts, allowing them to customize their orders and track their delivery status.
+The application aims to provide a seamless user experience for pizza enthusiasts, allowing them to customize their orders.

 Stack: [JAVA]